Open Interest

 Availability

-Our Open Interest endpoints are available via REST API for latest and historical (time series) data as well as WebSockets for real-time data.
+Open Interest endpoints are available via REST API for latest and historical (time series) data and WebSockets for real-time data.

 *These dates represent the oldest start date we have for Open Interest data across all contracts